The Song of Hiawatha: Reception and influence

 Thomas Conrad Porter, a professor at Franklin and Marshall College, believed that Longfellow had been inspired by more than the metrics of the Kalevala.
 He claimed The Song of Hiawatha was "Plagiarism" in the Washington National Intelligencer of November 27, 1855.
 Longfellow wrote to his friend Charles Sumner a few days later: "As to having 'taken many of the most striking incidents of the Finnish Epic and transferred them to the American Indians'—it is absurd".
-Longfellow also insisted in his letter to Sumner that, "I know the Kalevala very well, and that some of its legends resemble the Indian stories preserved by Schoolcraft is very true.
+Longfellow also insisted in his letter to Sumner: "I know the Kalevala very well, and that some of its legends resemble the Indian stories preserved by Schoolcraft is very true.
 But the idea of making me responsible for that is too ludicrous."
 Later scholars continued to debate the extent to which The Song of Hiawatha borrowed its themes, episodes, and outline from the Kalevala.

 Despite the critics, the poem was immediately popular with readers and continued so for many decades.
 The Grolier Club named The Song of Hiawatha the most influential book of 1855.
 Lydia Sigourney was inspired by the book to write a similar epic poem on Pocahontas, though she never completed it.
 English writer George Eliot called The Song of Hiawatha, along with Nathaniel Hawthorne's 1850 book The Scarlet Letter, the "two most indigenous and masterly productions in American literature".

-In the early twentieth-century, Longfellow's tale was adapted into books for young readers.
-W. T. Stead’s Books for the Bairns series published The Story of Hiawatha, Re-Told in Prose by Queenie Scott-Hopper (1905).
+In the early twentieth century, Longfellow's tale was adapted into books for young readers.
+W. T. Stead's Books for the Bairns series published The Story of Hiawatha, Re-Told in Prose by Queenie Scott-Hopper (1905).
 Prolific English illustrator Alice B. Woodward contributed to the 1930 publication of a prose version of The Story of Hiawatha by Florence Shaw.
 Allen Chaffee and Armstrong Sperry adapted the story for a Random House prose edition in 1951.